-• Technical, organizational and financial capacity building for supporting organizations (NGOs, government, private, etc.), which in turn will support communities and villagers; and The existence of a network of partners in the sub-sector and the availability of financial resources is a major advantage and strengthens adaptive capacity.

-An effective strategy for the management and the fight against bush fires may reduce the sensitivity of forests to climate change impacts in a context of more intense forest fires.
+Technical, organizational and financial capacity building for supporting organizations (NGOs, government, private, etc.), which in turn will support communities and villagers; and An effective strategy for the management and the fight against bush fires may reduce the sensitivity of forests to climate change impacts in a context of more intense forest fires.

 An appropriate institutional set-up promotes responsible and sustainable exploitation of forest resources and thus reduces the sensitivity of forests.
 A clear distribution of skills by local stakeholders promotes adaptive capacity in the sub-sector.

 Reduction of anthropogenic pressures such as transhumance, livestock breeding and agriculture on forest resources needed for wood energy.